-Regardless of the Little's efforts to elude the Legion, in 1929 their Lansing, Michigan home was burned to the ground.
+Regardless of the Little's efforts to elude the Legion, in 1929, their Lansing, Michigan home was burned to the ground.
 Two years later, Earl's body was found lying across the town's trolley tracks.
-Police ruled both incidents as accidents, but the Little's were certain that members of the Black Legion were responsible.
-Louise suffered emotional breakdown several years after the death of her husband and was committed to a mental institution.
-Her children were split up amongst various foster homes and orphanages.
+Police ruled both incidents as accidents, but the Littles were certain that members of the Black Legion were responsible.
+Louise suffered emotional breakdown several years after the death of her husband and was committed to a mental institution, while her children were split up among various foster homes and orphanages.

 Eventually, Malcolm and his long-time friend, Malcolm "Shorty" Jarvis, moved back to Boston.
 In 1946, they were arrested and convicted on burglary charges, and Malcolm was sentenced to 10 years in prison, although he was granted parole after serving seven years.

 Recalling his days in school, he used the time to further his education.
 It was during this period of self-enlightenment that Malcolm's brother Reginald would visit and discuss his recent conversion to the Muslim religion.
 Reginald belonged to the religious organization the Nation of Islam (NOI).